Only Division III program with two full-time strength coaches

 Friday has competed at numerous USA Powerlifting events, including two first-place finishes at the 2012 Minnesota State Open and 2011 Nebraska Powerlifting Championships.
 He was also a member of the Dutch baseball team from 2008-2010.

-Watson is in his third year as a strength and conditioning intern and is a memeber of the football and basketball teams.
+Watson is in his fourth year as a strength and conditioning intern and is a member of the football and basketball teams.
 He leads men's golf.

 Johnson says: "Nick brings a strong work ethic into the weight room.
 He always pushes others to be their best."

-Richards is in his third year as a strength and conditioning intern and is a member of the football team.
+Richards is in his fourth year as a strength and conditioning intern and is a member of the football team.
 He leads cheer and dance.

 Johnson says: "Mark is growing in his knowledge of exercise science and has been very helpful in working with this year's freshman class."

-Ruiz is in her second year as a strength and conditioning intern and is a menber of the track & field team.
+Ruiz is in her third year as a strength and conditioning intern and is a menber of the track & field team.
 She leads the women's golf program.

 Johnson says: "Monica helps apply her knowledge of speed training to our coaching staff."

-Kramer is in his second year as a strength and conditioning intern and is a member of the basketball team.
+Kramer is in his third year as a strength and conditioning intern..
 He leads the men's cross-country program.

 Jonhson says: "Colin is a high energy coach and brings a lot of enthusiasm to the groups he works with."